mattma/docs/javascript/koajs.md

 Koa shares many middlewares along with Express.
 Koa won't replace Connect, it is just a different take on similar functionality.

+unlike Express and node.js, Koa uses getters and setters instead of methods.
+Unlike Express where you use node.js' `req` and `res` object, Koa exposes its own very similar `this.request` and `this.response` objects

 - Error handling